booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A5/README.md

      ```

      * Display the content of a keystore in PKCS12 format:
+       (You will need the password you did set when creating the keystore.)
      ```Bash
      ~# openssl pkcs12 -in server.keystore.p12 -nodes
      Enter Import Password: